Predicting the Dodgers roster for the 2024 World Series against the Yankees

 The Dodgers opt for Graterol over Edgardo Henriquez.
 The youngster was thrown into a difficult situation and made the most of it.
 And thanks to Casparius’ strong performance in the NLCS, Landon Knack was an easy omission (also, his NLCS Game 2 performance didn’t help).
 Casparius was trusted by Roberts in Game 6 to record four outs in the biggest game of the season.
 It wasn’t a 1:1, but it reminded me of Roberts trusting Dylan Floro in Game 6 of the 2020 World Series against Randy Arozarena — not the move one would expect on paper, but it worked out quite well.

 For as much work as the bullpen did in both rounds of the NL playoffs, they’ll need to do it one more time in the World Series, as the Dodgers have just three true starting pitchers on the roster.
-It feels very 2019 Nationals, except they don’t have a Hall of Famer (Max Scherzer), a Hall of Fame-level talent (Stephen Strasburg) fronting the rotation, with a strong No. 3 starter (Patrick Corbin).
+It feels very 2019 Nationals, except they don’t have a Hall of Famer (Max Scherzer) and a Hall of Fame-level talent (Stephen Strasburg) fronting the rotation, with a strong No. 3 starter (Patrick Corbin).

 ——